osmond/plant-tracker/README.md

 dropdowns for narrowing the list.
 You can filter by **room**, show plants that need specific **care** (watering or fertilizing), and change the **sort** order.
 Selections apply instantly and the panel hides after you choose an option.
+You can select multiple rooms by holding Ctrl/Cmd or Shift while clicking.

 The search box in the toolbar now stays visible while you scroll so you can quickly look up plants at any time.